CMU-313/nodebb-f24-aawaa/userGuide.md

 question between "resolved" and "unresolved".
 There is issue with the backend structure for storing data and accurately retrieve the status.
-Run ./nodebb build tpl Navigate to any question post.
-If a new topic is created it is default to "unresolved" After topic is posted, user can toggle between resolved and unresolved.
+Run ./nodebb build tplNavigate to any question post.If a new topic is created it is default to "unresolved"After topic is posted, user can toggle between resolved and unresolved.